keu/docs/astro/runtime-release-notes.md

 To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, see [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://cloud.astronomer.io/support).

+## Astro Runtime 7.1.0

+- Release date: December 21, 2022
+- Airflow version: 2.5.0

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.13.0, which includes a collection of minor enhancements and bug fixes.
+See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1130-2022-12-16).
+- Upgraded `openlineage-airflow` to 0.18.0, which includes new support for Airflow operators like the `SQLExecuteQueryOperator`.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.18.0) for more information.
+- Upgraded `apache-airflow-providers-microsoft-azure` to 5.0.1, which includes a bug fix to revert `offset` and `length` to be optional arguments.
+- Upgraded `certifi` to 2022.12.7.
+- Airflow environments hosted on Astro now include a **Back to Astro** button in the Airflow UI.
+Use this button to return to the Deployment hosting the Airflow environment in the Cloud UI.

 ## Astro Runtime 7.0.0

 - Release date: December 2, 2022